Strichartz estimates for Schr\"odinger equations in weighted $L^2$ spaces and their applications: Introduction

 Now we present a few applications of our estimates to the well-posedness theory for the following Cauchy problem in the radial case:

 where we assume that $u,u_0,V$ and $F$ are radial functions with respect to the spatial variable $x$.
-The well-posedness for Schr\"odinger equations has been studied by many authors (see \cite{RV,RV2,D'APV,NS,BBRV,S3,KoS2,CKS}).
 Making use of Theorem \ref{thm_par}, we obtain here that \eqref{higher} is globally well-posed in the space $L^2(|V|dxdt)$ with potentials $V\in\mathfrak{L}^{a,p}_{a-par}$.
 More precisely, we have the following result.